noSpamProxy/Reports/Get-RejectionReport/README.md

 # Get-RejectionReport.ps1
 Sends a report to the specified E-Mail address which contains the following information:
- - Total count of rejected emails
- - Total count of permanently rejected emails
+ - Total count of processed emails.
- - Total count of temporary rejected emails
+ - Total count of sent emails.
- - Total count of rejected emails on envelope level
+ - Total count of received emails.
- - Total count of rejected emails on body level
+ - Total count of rejected emails.
- - Total count of rejected emails, sorted by filters and actions.
+ - Total count of rejected emails for each Filter and Action.

 ###Usage
 `Get-RejectionReport -SMTPHost -ReportRecipient [-ReportSubject] [-NumberOfDaysToReport] [-ReportSender]`